naghamalsaade/Pharmacy-Managment-System/README.md

 ## About project

-A multi-branch, multi-store pharmacy management system.
+Multi-branch and store pharmacy management system.
+This system is used by three types of users the super admins, pharmacy employees, store employees.
+Transfers from the stores to all pharmacy branches are managed, follow-up of products and their quantities, preparation of invoices and orders, and preparation of reports.
-This system is used by three types of users: Super admin - Pharmacy employee - store employee
+The front end was built using laravel blade.

 - The system supports both Arabic and English languages
 - Notification system when a product is about to expire or run out